kAIto47802/notist/docs/index.rst

 - Starts running
 - Completes successfully
 - Encounters an error
-- Or at any point you choose--trigger custom notifications anywhere in your code with any message you like
+- Or at any point you choose—trigger custom notifications anywhere in your code with any message you like

 🛠️ Easy Integration with Simple API